 Step 3: Background Investigation Phase

-All applicants that pass Phase I Testing will be required to submit an electronic Background History Statement within two (2) weeks of receiving notification of passing.
-In order to prepare for the amount of information required for the Background Investigation Phase, it is highly recommended that applicants compile the following information after completing the initial application:
+All applicants are required to submit an electronic Background History Statement.
+In order to prepare for the amount of information required for the Background Investigation Phase, it is highly recommended that applicants compile the following information immediately after completing the initial application:

 Complete the past 10 years of chronological work history, including phone numbers and email addresses for a supervisor and coworker at each place of employment.